An Important Chrysler Acquisition

-The latest addition to the Chrysler collection is a kinetic sculpture by Luke Jerram.
-The acclaimed English artist finished installation on April 1, and the piece will be formally unveiled when we reopen May, 10.
+A prized addition to the Chrysler collection is a kinetic sculpture by Luke Jerram.
+The acclaimed English artist finished installation on April 1, and the piece was unveiled when we reopened May, 10.

 The kinetic chandelier is a delicately engineered mix of glass, wire, and light-bulb-shaped objects known as Crooke's radiometers.